-The last FORLI version (v20191122) uses the Hitran database update to the latest available version with largely corrected CO line intensities and positions and also updates for HNO3, as well as MT_CKD update and the related use of Line-Mixing for CO2 lines.
+The last FORLI versions (v20191122 and FORLI-Climate) uses the Hitran database update to the latest available version with largely corrected CO line intensities and positions and also updates for HNO3, as well as MT_CKD update and the related use of Line-Mixing for CO2 lines.

-Note that other corrections have also been implemented in FORLI-O3 v20191122: altitudes computation, correct usage of humidity ...
+Note that other corrections have also been implemented: altitudes computation, correct usage of humidity ...